Parent concern

 What it can look like at home

-• They say the lesson made sense but the paper feels different.
+• Says the lesson made sense, but the past-paper question feels like a different subject.

 What MathPert would check